Are you ready to create some space for change? Let’s start by imagining an all-too-common parenting scenario.

 Length – Six weeks (ample time to practice simple microskills long enough to notice a difference).
 Start whenever you want, stretch it out or keep up with the insights – it’s up to you.
 Most of the challenge is about practicing in your daily life rather than sitting at the computer to read or listen to lengthy instructions.

 Format – Once you register below you can login and access the weekly exercises.
 They are available to read and listen here or download.
 You can move through the challenge at your own pace, reading the insights and practicing the meditations at your leisure.
 Additionally, you will receive the weekly exercises by email.
 Mostly, I invite you to take what you read and experience here and fold it into your life in ways that are meaningful to you.
-Consider adding a reminder to your calendar to come here weekly for the exercises.

 Cost – $17 (contact me directly to pay what you can).
 The challenge was previously offered as pay what it’s worth, and if you feel it’s worth more or less than $17 after you complete the challenge I encourage you to contact me to discuss a refund or feel free to click here and explore some options for paying forward any benefit you experience with the challenge.

 About the Facilitator – In three words: reformed angry mom.
 I still experience challenges and I am continually learning new ways to choose how I respond.
 I am entrusted with five lively children who teach me daily.
 I still yell sometimes although I no longer belittle or put my hands on my children forcefully.
 I’m a trained meditation facilitator and what I share comes from practicing in everyday life, certified parent educator (since kids don’t come with a manual) and author of the Navigating Emotions for Parents ebook and Force Free Parenting – a book being written about the role of force in adult-child relationships while providing viable alternatives (although I’m not sure when/if the book will actually reach completion).
 Most importantly, I feel my main qualification is determination.
 (If you’d like to learn more about me, please read this welcome message or contact me with questions).